sct/overseerr/docs/using-overseerr/settings/README.md

 Select the permissions you would like assigned to new users to have by default upon account creation.

-It is important to configure this, as any user with access to your Plex server will be able to sign in to Overseerr, and they will be granted the permissions you select here upon first sign-in.
+If [Enable New Plex User Sign-In](#enable-new-plex-user-sign-in) is enabled, any user with access to your Plex server will be able to sign in to Overseerr, and they will be granted the permissions you select here upon first sign-in.

 This setting only affects new users, and has no impact on existing users.
 In order to modify permissions for existing users, you will need to [edit the users](../users/README.md#editing-users).